Lacuna-JDCE/JDCE_tools/hybrid/README.md

 directory name, JS files processed, # functions, # functions removed, run time (in ms), error messages
 ```

-The graph file is outputted in DOT format, which you can visualize e.g. [here](http://www.webgraphviz.com/).
+The graph file is outputted in DOT format, which you can visualize online [here](http://www.webgraphviz.com/) or on the command line with `dot` (e.g. `dot -Tpng output.dot -o output.png`).